Why teenagers need sleep

 - Make sure your child has a satisfying evening meal at a reasonable time.
 Feeling hungry or too full can make it harder to get to sleep.

 - Encourage your child to get as much natural light as possible during the day, especially in the morning.
-This will help her body produce melatonin at the right times in her sleep cycle.
+This will help the body produce melatonin at the right times in the sleep cycle.

-- Make sure your child has a healthy breakfast to kick-start his body clock.
+- Make sure your child has a healthy breakfast to kick-start their body clock.
 This helps the body feel ready for sleep at night.

 - Encourage your child to avoid caffeine – in energy drinks, coffee, tea, chocolate and cola – especially in the late afternoon and evening.